Reconstruction of broad features in the primordial spectrum and inflaton potential from Planck: Results

-theoretical model.
-In the first plot appearing in the left panel we have plotted the potential and its first derivative corresponding to the best fit values of the potential parameters obtained from Powell's BOBYQA method.
-Note that while the change in the tilt is not clearly visible in the potential plot, its first derivative distinctly shows the transition.
-The best fit value of $\alpha_{\rm S}$ supported by the data indicates a smooth transition as shown in the plot of $\d V(\phi)/\d \phi$.
-Without any smoothing, the $\d V(\phi)/\d \phi$ from Eq.~\ref{eq:sm-model} would be discontinuous and shall have wiggles in the primordial spectrum.
-We have also plotted the behavior of the inflaton near the break in the potential in the right top plot.
-Here too, though a mild transition is visible, it is hard to estimate the amount of fast roll.
-As the fast roll is quantified by the slow-roll parameters, we have plotted the $\epsilon_1$ as a function of $N$ in the left middle plot.
-This plot clearly shows the deviation from the slow roll with a clear transition near $N\sim10-12$.
-In this plot the x-axis at the top contains the wavenumbers of the physical modes in ${\rm Mpc^{-1}}$ which leaves the Hubble radius at the corresponding $N$ provided in the x-axis at the bottom.
-It is evident that these modes will be affected by the fast roll and imprint the effect in the primordial spectrum $\psk$.
-To its right, we have plotted the best fit power spectrum from the model and the best fit power law spectrum.
-Note that modes indicated in the left plot contain the feature in the primordial spectrum.
-We should mention that due to the dip in low-$k$ we get an improvement of 3.2 in the commander likelihood for $\ell=2-49$.
-However, from high-$\ell$ do not get any substantial improvement ($\sim0.4$) from CAMspec.
 We must highlight an important apparent contradiction that though a strictly scale invariant spectrum is not favored by the data with $5.5\sigma$ CL as reported by Planck team~\cite{Planck:cparam}, our model being scale invariant at large-$k$ is still supported by the data.
 In our analysis with two bin model-B and model-C we have shown that only from high-$k$ region, the data prefers departure from $n_{\rm S}=1$ with more than 3$\sigma$ confidence.
 However a closer look at the theoretical best fit spectrum would reveal that there is indeed no discrepancy, as due to the mild bump near $0.005 {\rm Mpc^{-1}}$ which flattens out at small scales acts as an effective red tilt and thereby it fits high-$\ell$ the data equally well.
 In the left panel appearing at the bottom we have plotted the absolute value of local $\fnl$ as a function of $k$ for equilateral triangular configurations where, $\ka=\kb=\kc=k$.
 Note that, if the inflaton deviates from slow-roll the fourth term in the bi-spectrum integral (Eq.~\ref{eq:cG4}) becomes dominant as it contains the factor $\epsilon_1 \epsilon_2'$ which becomes large if a fast roll takes place.
 In Ref.~\cite{Hazra:2012yn} it has been demonstrated that $G_4+G_7$ calculated in the super-Hubble limit (with the fourth term integrated from sub-Hubble limit) is equivalent to $G_4+G_7$ evaluated till the end of inflation.
 It is clear from the plot that the maximum $\fnl^{\rm Local}$ obtained from the best fit model is ${\cal O} (0.1)$ and which is very much consistent with the bounds on $\fnl^{\rm Local}$ obtained in Planck analysis~\cite{Planck:ng}.
 In the final plot of the same figure appearing in the bottom right panel we plot $\fnl^{\rm Local}$ for different triangular configurations of wavevectors.
 Here we have fixed $\ka=k_{\ast}$ where $k_{\ast}$ is the particular scale where $\fnl^{\rm Local}$ reaches its maximum value in equilateral limit.
 Keeping $\ka$ fixed at $k_{\ast}$ we have plotted $\fnl^{\rm Local}$ as a function of $k_2/k_1$ and $k_3/k_1$.
 The color-bar represents the value of $\fnl^{\rm Local}$ which reaches its highest value at 0.14 for the best fit model and which is again certainly consistent with Planck limits.
 However, we should mention that this low value of non-Gaussianities does not throw away the possibilities of having a model with a different sharp wave features and with $\fnl^{\rm Local}\sim{\cal O} (1)$.
 Our main aim of this analysis was to locate the feature positions with the binning and present a viable theoretical model for that.